frwang96/verik-examples/README.md

 Examples adapted from [The UVM Primer](https://sites.google.com/view/uvmprimer-com/home) that demonstrate OOP testbench functionality.
-These examples import from the [`UVM`](https://github.com/accellera/uvm) and are written to follow SystemVerilog naming conventions.
+These examples import from the [`UVM`](https://github.com/accellera/uvm) and closely follow the original SystemVerilog coding conventions.
 To compile these examples define the environment variable `UVM_HOME` and point it to `uvm/distrib/src`.

 - `02-conventional-test`: Conventional testbench for an ALU.
 - `03-interfaces`: Interfaces and bus functional models for an ALU.
 - `05-classes`: Classes and inheritance.
 - `06-polymorphism`: Polymorphic types.
-- `07-objects`: Statically declared objects.
+- `07-static-methods`: Static methods.
 - `08-type-parameters`: Type parameterized classes.
 - `09-factory-pattern`: Factory pattern for object instantiation.
 - `10-oop-test`: Basic OOP testbench.